cboettig/pdg_control/inst/examples/precautionary.md

 ### Simulate
-Now we'll simulate 100 replicates of this stochastic process under the optimal harvest policy determined above, but with a conservative estimate of the threshold location:
+Now we'll simulate 100 replicates of this stochastic process under the optimal harvest policy determined above, with a threshold value that is actually lower than we assumed.

 ```r